google merchant center website needs improvement

 01

-Open the store in a clean browser and confirm the homepage, product pages, policy pages, contact page, cart, and checkout path load normally.Review manually before external use.
+Open the store in a clean browser on mobile and desktop and confirm the homepage, collection pages, product pages, policy pages, contact page, cart, and checkout path load normally.Review manually before external use.

 Step